OliLead19/jobdeveloperassess/README.txt

 4) Now run command-
 vagrant halt
-This will export all the files and allow the merging of files from the zip folder 5)Extract the zip folder given and copy the job folder and database file into the newly created websites folder inside the root folder created in step 1 - Click Replace files if nessersary
+This will export all the files and allow the merging of files from the zip folder 5)Download and copy the job folder and database file into the newly created websites folder inside the root folder created in step 1 - Click Replace files if nessersary
 6) Finally, run vagrant up to boot up server and databases
 7) navigate to job.v.je to browse website

+SKYPE DETAILS - EMAIL ADDRESS - o.k.leadbitter@live.co.uk
+or Username - timeardis